0xERR0R/blocky/README.md

 - **Blocking** - Blocking of DNS queries with external lists (Ad-block, malware) and allowlisting

   - Definition of allow/denylists per client group (Kids, Smart home devices, etc.)
+  - Denylists can be configured with a schedules map (active/inactive depending of days and hours ranges)
   - Periodical reload of external allow/denylists
   - Regex support
   - Blocking of request domain, response CNAME (deep CNAME inspection) and response IP addresses (against IP lists)